saint11/DeadWeight/source/index.md

 If you roll a 1 or 2 on a **d4** that item is gone, you just used the last one.

 ### Risk dice (1d!) {.unlisted}
-Rolling a risk dice is usually for checking when if something will happen.
+We don't use this a lot, but when we do is usually for checking when if something unpredictable will happen.
 Roll the indicated amount of **d6** if any of the dice is 1, that thing happens.

-## Attribute Tests & Checks
+## Attribute Tests and Checks

 Rolling dice in Dead Weight is a dangerous and strategic activity, in general players want to get away with actions that do **not** involve testing.
 Testing is usually  **exhausting** for the characters, and in the dungeons, fatigue is deadlier than most blades.
 The **GM** may ask you to perform a test when you try to perform a test when your character tries to do something something difficult, uncertain and with consequences.

 Rolling dice also involves decision making, carefully choosing which dice to reroll is an important part of the game and help your character to take difficult actions with different approaches.

 Testing is always done in relation to a character's attribute, for example, trying to break down a door would require a **test of *strength***.
-To do so players must roll up to the same amount of dice of the value of the tested attribute.
-A character with ***strength value*** of 3 would have 3 ***available dices*** for a ***strength test***.
+To do so players must roll the same amount of dice of the score of the tested attribute.
+A character with **strength score** of 3 would have 3 ***available dices*** for a ***strength test***.
+Players may always choose to roll less dice or not to roll at all, failing the test.

 The player needs to roll a **4, 5 or 6** in at least one dice to complete the task successfully.
 If the player rolls more than one **6** on the dice, that's an great success and things go exceptionally well for that character.
 On the other side, if the player fails and rolls one or more **1** on the dice, that's a critical failure and things go exceptionally bad for that character.

+> <d6 v=4> <d6 v=2> <d6 v=1> A successful roll example.

+> <d6 v=3> <d6 v=2> A failed roll example.

 Beware that if **any** of the rolled dice is **4** or **1** the player will receive one fatigue point to that attribute, and only one, even if the test succeeded.

+> <d6 v=4> <d6 v=2> A success, but with a fatigue cost.

+> <d6 v=6> <d6 v=1> Another success, also with a fatigue cost.

+> <d6 v=3> <d6 v=1> A fail roll that also has a fatigue cost.

-Rerolling dice is a common thing in **Dead Weight** many things, like character skills and dangerous situations will allow the *players* and the *GM* to reroll certain dice.
+Rerolling dice is a common thing in **Dead Weight**.
+Many things, like character skills and dangerous situations will allow the *players* and the *GM* to reroll certain dice.
 The order of rerolls is always dynamic, *players* may choose to use their rerolls one by one, react to the *GM* rerolls and vice-versa. **The test is only evaluated when both sides can't or agree not to reroll any more dice.**

 <pagebreak>

 Here is an example of an attribute test:

->Amber wants to climb down a rope, so the GM says that she will require a ***dexterity test***.
-She has 4 points of ***dexterity***, so she decides to roll all 4 dice.
+> Amber wants to climb down a rope, so the GM says that she will require a **dexterity test**.
+She has a **dexterity score** of 4, she decides to roll all 4 dice.
+>
+> She rolls <d6 v=1><d6 v=2><d6 v=4><d6 v=6>
+>
-She rolls **1, 2, 4 and 6**.
-4 and 6 gives her ***2 hits***, meaning a success then she manages to climb down the rope safely.
-Unfortunately for Amber, she also rolled a 1 and a 4, since that happened she should receive one ***fatigue point*** to her ***dexterity***.
+> Since she rolled a 6 the test is a **success**.
+She manages to climb down the rope safely.
+Unfortunately for Amber, she also rolled a 1 and a 4, since that happened she should receive one **fatigue point** to her **dexterity**.

 If you are really into statistics, you can check the chance of critical failure, failure, success and great success [here](https://anydice.com/program/21d88) and the chance of fatigue [here](https://anydice.com/program/21e52).

 ### Wounds and fatigue

-Every time a character receives a **fatigue** point apply it to an attribute.
+Every time a character receives **fatigue** points apply it to an attribute.

 Each **fatigue** or **wound** point that the character has on that attribute reduces the **available dices** of that attribute by one.

-If a character needs to receive a **fatigue** point and that would make the **available dices** of that attribute lower than zero convert convert one *fatigue* into a **wound** to that attribute, that **wound** can **not** be reduced.
+If a character needs to receive a **fatigue** point and that would make the **available dices** of that attribute lower than zero convert convert one *fatigue* into a **wound** to that attribute, that **wound** can **not** be reduced by armor and other resistances.
 Read *Receiving Wounds* for more information.

 ### Proficiency
 Players may reroll a number of dice if they have proficiency on that **attribute**.
 For example a character with 2 points in **intelligence** **proficiency** can reroll 2 dice when testing for **intelligence**.
 Players may choose to use their proficiency dice one at the time.

 If you choose to reroll a dice you **must** use the new result, even if it's worse in any way.

+Having a high attribute score is always good, but having proficiency is where things get interesting in **Dead Weight**.
+The rerolls usually makes for interesting and difficult decisions.

 ### Keeping it Safe

-If the player doesn't want to risk fatigue they can roll **2 dice less** than their current **attribute value**.
-Rolling 1 or 4 will no longer exhaust the attribute, unless the test fails.
+If the player doesn't want to risk fatigue they can reduce their roll by **2 dice**.
+If they do, rolling 1 or 4 will no longer exhaust the attribute, unless the test fails.
 This must be announced before the dice are rolled.
 You cannot use extra effort when you are keeping it safe.

 ![](images/helper.png "hand grabbing someone else's arm"){.left}